DereWah/FireModes/README.md

 # FireModes ![Downloads](https://img.shields.io/github/downloads/DereWah/FireModes/total)
 Single, Burst and Auto FireModes for SCP:SL weapons!

+Simply press the button "ALT" to switch between fire modes.
+(If it doesn't work, use the button you mapped to No-Clip-Toggle in the settings)

 ## Config

 The configuration is really simple.
 Simply add in the list the weapons you'd like FireModes to work with and you're set!